Kirsten West: Godmother of Southern Rock

 Kirsten West stood at the Crossing, minding its commotions.
 The Big House wasn’t at a literal crossroads, but that’s what it became under her care—a place where stories and people met.

 “Almost from the day we arrived,” Kirsten once wrote, “we have had some groovy guests.”
-It was an understatement.
+What an understatement!

 Musicians rolled in from every direction, sometimes announced, sometimes not, and the Wests always opened the door.
 Like the clang of a railroad crossing, each visitor carried the thrill of possibility: who’s coming down the tracks this time?

 Some came to crash on the couch, some came to rehearse, and others simply stopped in for coffee and stories before moving on.
-Beyond the threshold, the Wests were also out in the world—showing up at gigs in Atlanta, catching a rising act in Athens, or cheering on a local veteran.
+Beyond the threshold, the Wests were also out in the world showing up at gigs in Atlanta, catching a rising act in Athens, or cheering on a local group.

 Through the 90s, the Big House became Macon’s unofficial Southern Rock station, and Kirsten was the Station Master—logging arrivals, opening doors, and making sure each guest became part of the story.
 Their guest book would read like a living ledger, and luckily Kirsten captured much of it in her regular “Big House Updates” column in Hittin’ the Note.